 Alexander Berggruen is pleased to present Anna Kunz: With Rays.
-This exhibition will open Wednesday, October 20, 2021 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3).
+This exhibition opened Wednesday, October 20, 2021 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3).

 In Anna Kunz’s paintings, tessellating, seeping bodies of color mingle and levitate, resulting in lifted, sometimes dissonant, harmonies, often landing in surprising resolutions.
 These relationships and reactions occur simultaneously, like an entire improvisational jazz arrangement played as the receiver encounters each pitch and chord of color.
 Unexpected notes of form provide a site of, in the artist’s words, “shared sensory experiences and the temporary disruption of social and material boundaries.”